jtc27/CV/README.md

 **Samcheok Middle School** Samcheok, Korea (Aug 2015 to Aug 2016)
 Teacher of English

+## Tech Stack

+- JavaScript (React, Node.js, Express, MongoDB, Jest)
+- Ruby (Rails, Sinatra, RSpec, Capybara)
+- SQL (PostgreSQL, TablePlus)
+- HTML, CSS (Bootstrap)
+- Heroku, Git

-## Coding Skills
+## Skills

 #### Communication

+- As an educator I was always preparing for the classroom.
+I honed my writing and speaking skills in order to effectively reach my audience.
+I have received much praise for my teaching and speaking abilities

+#### Leadership

 - After university, I worked with local churches in the Denver area.
-I gave public speeches and taught classes to university groups and high school students.
-I improved my speaking and writing skills.
-I received many accolades and requests from local churches and even spoke at conferences in other cities.

-#### Leadership

-- My work with local churches and community groups gave me the opportunity to exercise many leadership skills.
+My work with local churches and community groups gave me the opportunity to exercise many leadership skills.
 I built successful networks with local friends and contacts.
-We hosted summer camps for students, charity events, and local community outreaches.

 #### Independent Learning

 - In my work with churches I did not have many mentors or resources.
 This led me to search out mentors, books, online resources and the like in order to maximise my abilities.
+- I am a hard worker and driven to solve and figure out the challenges that are presented.

 ## Education